COMPREHENSIVE APPROACH TO EDUCATION REFORM

 For more details on this methodical framework, see “Education Reform’s Final Chapter,” published by Republic 3.0 and Medium – The Synapse.

-NEW EDUCATION RESOURCES PROJECT
+EDUCATION RESOURCES PROJECT

 SCHOOLS — Reform schools through structural changes, administrative leadership, teacher professionalism, and curriculum advancements.